Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Analytical expression for the dipole moment

 with whose help $H_{\rm so}^{\rm eff}$ can be written in a more compact form.

-Hamiltonian $H_{\rm so}^{\rm eff}$ is in the orbital space dependent on the coordinates $x$ and $y$ that transform according to the IR $E_1$.
-Their symmetry behaviour restricts the states that can appear in the perturbative correction of the qubit states.
+The Hamiltonian $H_{\rm so}^{\rm eff}$ is in the orbital space dependent on the coordinates $x$ and $y$ that transform according to the IR $E_1$.
+Their symmetry behavior restricts the states that can appear in the perturbative correction of the qubit states.
 It is simple to check that only states transforming according to the IR $E_1$ are allowed.
-This is illustrated on the left panel of FIG.~\ref{SCHEME}.
+This is illustrated in the left-hand panel of FIG.~\ref{SCHEME}.

 We label the ground state of the orbital Hamiltonian as $\ket{A_0}$, since the ground state in quantum mechanical systems is of the maximal possible symmetry~\cite{LCC08} and it should transform according to the $A_0$ IR, representing the objects invariant under all group symmetry operations (see Table~\ref{Cnv}).
 We write two complex conjugate basis vectors of the two-dimensional IR $E_1$ as $\ket{E_a^i}$ and $\ket{E_b^i}$, where $i$ labels the energy level.
 Also, we define the energy difference between the excited level and the ground state as $\epsilon^i=\epsilon_{ex}^i-\epsilon_{gr}$.